 Don’t dress in their Sunday best

 Cheap or old clothes are best for nursery.
-They will be doing plenty of messy activities that mean their clothes may get covered in things like paint, felt tip, food, as well as dirt or sand from playing outside.
+They will be doing plenty of messy activities that mean their clothes may get covered in things like paint, felt tips, food, as well as dirt or sand from playing outside.
 I’ve found food is the one that tends to stain the most.

 You will also want to give the nursery staff a change of clothes in a bag labelled with your child’s name just in case.

-Depending on what age your child starts nursery, they may not may not need to remove their shoes.
+Depending on what age your child starts nursery, they may not need to remove their shoes.
 If they are under 2 years, they’re likely to be in a no shoe room.
 If you don’t want your kid running around in bare feet, make sure you take a pair of socks to put on after you take off their sandals or shoes.

 Snack on the way home

 Occasionally I’ve had terrible tears on the way home after I collect my monster.
 Usually, this is when she’s not had much to eat because she wasn’t keen on what the nursery had to offer.
-Once in the car and on the way home she’s no longer distracted by the other kids or toys, she’s tired after having an activity filled day so she gets very wingey.
+Once in the car and on the way home she’s no longer distracted by the other kids or toys, she’s tired after having an activity-filled day so she gets very wingey.
 Having a little snack helps keep them happy until you get home.
 And prevents you from wanting to bang your head against the steering wheel because they won’t stop crying and if only you brought those snacks.

 So, yes, starting your little one in Nursery seems like a huge deal, and at the time, it is.
 But once you’ve got those first few weeks out the way, you will see how much your little one loves it.
 It will tire them out a lot more so will hopefully sleep better and you’ll get a bit of time to do whatever it is you need to do.
 Whether it be work or chores around the house or catching up with a friend for coffee or even just sitting on your own and enjoying the peace and quiet.